OUR PROGRAMS

 What Sets Us Apart?

-The Creative Acts Organizational workshops are interactive and fun as well as being transformative and educational.
-Participants will be invited to work in groups, exploring the challenges of diversity and inclusion in the workplace and systemic racism through arts exercises that encourage a group approach to anti-racism in the workplace.
+The Creative Acts Organizational workshops are interactive and fun, as well as transformative and educational.
+Participants will be invited to work in groups, exploring workplace challenges and systemic issues through arts exercises.
+Each exercise is designed to encourage a collective approach to resolving problems in the workplace.

 Exercises may include: